Vashu-cyber/text_to_voice/README.md

-# This is a simle application which is used to perform translation i.e.. text to speech
+# This is a simle code which is used to perform translation i.e.. text to speech